dstackai/dstack/README.md

 wet-insect-1      train     1 weeks ago  peterschmidt85  Running
 ```

-Other CLI commands allow to manage runs, artifacts, tags, secrets, and more.
+**Step 4:** Use other commands to manage runs, artifacts, tags, secrets, and more.

-You can use dstack to not only process data or train models, but also to run applications,
-and dev environments.

-> All the state and output artifacts are stored in a configured S3 bucket.
+For more

 ## More information